idris-lang/Idris2/docs/source/reference/pragmas.rst

 Mark a function as expected to reduce / be optimised to the identity function by the compiler.
-This will then raise a warning if the compiler does not automatically determine the function to be the identity function.
+This will then raise a warning if the compiler does not automatically determine the function to be the identity function, also reporting which transformation pass this failed on (the compiler uses multiple passes as some transformations may reveal/enable further optimisations).

 .. code-block:: idris